Buying vs. Building Resource Management Software

 Weigh the time, cost, and resources associated with each option, as well as any functional integrations one or the other may lack.
 If you're serious about building your own software, be sure to speak to people who have gone through the process and built proprietary software.

-Depending on the availability of time and money, as well as the desired results of the software, both buying and building have their own advantages.
 So which option is right for you?
 Let's take a look at the pros and cons of building and buying resource management software.

 Building internal resource management software can help your business in many ways.
 Tailoring software to the individual needs of your organization can give you control over the process and influence over the timeline and costs associated with its development, making it easier to adjust resources where needed.

 Creating simple, in-house internal software may save you money because you won't have to build features you don't need.
-Over a long period of time, building software can often be less costly than purchasing an off-the-shelf product, similarly to purchasing a car (versus leasing it) pays off the longer you drive it (though you are left with an outdated vehicle—or, in our case, outdated software).
+Over a long period of time, building software can often be less costly than purchasing an off-the-shelf product, similar to purchasing a car (versus leasing it) pays off the longer you drive it (though you are left with an outdated vehicle—or, in our case, outdated software).

 Challenges of building your own resource management software